tinyclub/elinux/zh/dbg_portal/kernel_dbg/Kernel_Debugging_Tips/Kernel_Debugging_Tips.md

 so you can see when a particular event occurred.
 The kernel includes an feature for doing this called printk times.

-See the help for CONFIG\-PRINTK\-TIMES in the file lib/Kconfig.debug for more information on this feature.
+See the help for CONFIG\_PRINTK\_TIMES in the file lib/Kconfig.debug for more information on this feature.
 This option is found on the "Kernel Hacking" menu when configuring the kernel.